-If you use ISAs wisely, you can put away up to £11,880 before April 5 2015 without having to pay a penny of tax on the interest you earn*
+If you use ISAs wisely, you can put away up to £15,000 without having to pay a penny of tax on the interest you earn*

-*Tax advantages may be subject to change & depend on your individual circumstances.
+*Tax advantages may be subject to change and will depend on your individual circumstances.

 A Cash ISA (Individual Savings Account) is special type of savings account where you don’t pay tax on the interest you earn.